 Johan van Mil (33:53.796)

 Yeah, I can imagine that you did it that way.
 And especially because you, as you mentioned, right, you ran that process fully yourself and also with the caveat, right, that you were selling a company which you were leaving also, right?
 So I kind of said it’s a very delicate thing.
 How did you handle that?
-Also with ETHalks, how many companies did you approach and how did you frame that towards the person that you were speaking to, that you were indeed the CEO, but selling the company where you would be leaving, et cetera.
+How many companies did you approach and how did you frame that towards the person that you were speaking to, that you were indeed the CEO, but selling the company where you would be leaving, et cetera.
 How did you frame that message also to potential buyers?

 Dewi (34:24.23)

 Yeah, the thing is that when I approached the different companies, yeah, that I first had, of course, like a long list and then made a short list.
 And then with that short list, I did at that point already like in a consult a team and also the board, they were also involved in long versus short list.
-And then the…

-case, you know, we want them, you wanted them to already know you.
-And it’s about being honest, you know, you just like tell them, okay, what’s the, and again, most of the times you like for me, I know the sector.
+It would not have been a good case, you know, we want them, you wanted them to already know you.
+And it’s about being honest, you know.
+And again, most of the time, I know the sector.
 So I knew all my competition companies as well.
 I knew their challenges as well.
-So it’s, it’s not, that you contact them out of the blue or don’t know like why they are.
+So it’s not that you contact them out of the blue or don’t know why they would be interested in buying you.

-that why they would be interested in buying you.
-So that’s also interesting to kind of like, you have the narrative, you know that they’re searching maybe for expanding, as I said, to Antwerp or they’re searching for a certain kind of profiles or they’re searching for a new entry into a new market that they do not have yet.
-So that are the things that you take into account in those conversations.
+So that’s also interesting to kind of like, you have the narrative, you know that they’re searching maybe for expanding, as I said, to Antwerp.
+Or they’re searching for a certain kind of profiles or they’re searching for a new entry into a new market that they do not have yet.
+So those are the things that you take into account in those conversations.
 And there’s never two CEOs in a boat, you know.

-telling them immediately that I would not be joining made it actually easier because they would not have to fill in my position.
+Telling them immediately that I would not be joining made it actually easier because they would not have to fill in my position.
 And that was the narrative.

 Johan van Mil (36:36.803)